A functional resume can be a great way to display your skills to a hiring manager. What should you know about using a functional resume?

 Most types of resumes will have either a resume objective statement or summary directly beneath the header.
 This should either be a summary of what makes you a good candidate (resume summary) or a summary plus a statement of your goals (objective statement).
 In most cases, a resume summary is preferred, but if you are a recent graduate, an objective statement is acceptable.

-In a functional format, the skills section will be at the top of the page and should take up the largest part of the resume.
+In a functional resume format, the skills section will be at the top of the page and should take up the largest part of the resume.
 This section is a summary of a job seeker's key skills.
 When you write your skills section, you should consider the job description you are applying for and try to mirror the keywords it uses.
 Focus on the specific skills that will help you to do the job you are applying for, and try organizing your skills into subcategories (e.g., “Organizational Skills, “Software Skills”).

 The work experience section should come next.
 Though it will be smaller than the employment history section found on other resume types, it should still list job titles, company names, employment dates, and your most important achievements in those roles.
 Present the information in reverse-chronological order, with the most recent job first.